We are a great school, and we want your child to benefit from being here every day!

 We recognise that some reasons for absence may be personal and/or upsetting.
-In these cases, please speak to Mrs Saunders directly to arrange an initial meeting with her.
-This meeting will usually remain, in the first instance, confidential between Mrs Saunders, the Executive Headteacher (or Deputy Executive Headteacher) and yourselves.
+In these cases, please speak to Mrs Leach directly to arrange an initial meeting with her.
+This meeting will usually remain, in the first instance, confidential between Mrs Leach, the Executive Headteacher (or Deputy Headteacher) and yourselves.

 In all normal circumstances, requests for absence during term time should be submitted not less than six weeks prior to the commencement of the requested absence.
 Where this is genuinely not possible (usually due to genuinely unforeseen circumstances), the request should be submitted, without delay, as soon as the need for absence is known.

-Please note that Miss Sellers cannot herself authorise absences and cannot be held responsible in any way for the outcome of an authorisation request.
+Please note that Mrs Leach cannot herself authorise absences and cannot be held responsible in any way for the outcome of an authorisation request.

 Absence due to lateness:

 As with illness, a normally punctual child might be slightly late on very rare and exceptional occasions.
 However, when lateness becomes a regular issue, the child begins to lose significant time from their education.
 By way of example, a child arriving just five minutes late each day will, over the course of just a single school year, have effectively missed three and a half days of school!
 In addition to the gaps in education, arrival late into class is both upsetting for the child, and also disruptive to the learning of their peers.